 The processing of this interesting tea follows steps not too different from the processing of other Chinese green tea varieties.

 After picking, farmers quickly pan-fry the leaves to stop oxidation.
 Then, they carefully hand-roll the tea leaves into their iconic shape with the help of big bamboo baskets.
-Finally, they bake the tea leaves to dry them completely, which gives them the ever so slightly nutty taste.
+Finally, they roast the tea leaves to dry them completely, which gives them the ever so slightly nutty taste.

 The Legends Of Cloud Tea